theoxo/self-repair/README.md

 All figures in the paper can be replicated by running `cd paper && make figures`.
 This will use pre-computed results of the data analysis, and will place the figures in `paper/figures/`.
 If you instead want to do all of the data analysis from scratch, run `APPS_DIR=<path to my APPS directory> cd paper && make all`; note that this requires having APPS installed locally.

+N.B.: This repository does not contain the data collected during the human study, due to IRB policies.

 ## Bibtex Citation
 ```
 @inproceedings{olausson2024repair,